RESEARCH STARTER

 Background

 The term drug refers to any chemical product that has an effect on the human body when it is consumed.
 The government controls some drugs for various reasons that usually involve safety.
 Drugs that have a medicinal purpose to help improve or maintain health often require a physician's prescription.
-Other medications that are of limited or no medical use or that have a potential to become addictive are subject to further government restrictions.
+Other medications that are of limited or no medical use or that have the potential to become addictive are subject to further government restrictions.
 In some cases, these drugs are illegal to possess or use.

 Both legal and illegal drugs can be consumed in a variety of ways, such as swallowing, smoking, or injecting.
 Injectable drugs provide a unique set of problems for the user because they require hypodermic needles to administer them.
 This is a particular problem for drug users using illegal injectable drugs such as cocaine, heroin, amphetamines, and methamphetamines.
 In an effort to prevent illegal drug use, needles cannot be purchased without a prescription in many areas.
 Drug users who can purchase needles often prefer to use the money for more drugs.
 Because of this, many drug users either reuse needles or share them with others.
 Both practices can lead to infections and help to spread communicable diseases, such as hepatitis and HIV.